sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 Hardware | Model
 --- |:--:
-CPU | i7 5500U 2 Cores/4 Threads@2,4Ghz (You could try overclock by BCLK, but not recommended).
+CPU | i7 5500U 2 Cores/4 Threads@2,4Ghz-OC@2,75Ghz (You could try overclock by BCLK, but not recommended).
 iGPU| Intel HD Graphics 5500
-SATA Drive | SSD Crucial BX500 480GB (For a better installation) IDE Driver | HDD Western Digital WD10SPZX (Needed for backup all your files) RAM | Kingston & Hynix DDR3 8GB (4GB is little for MacOS, you can expand it 'till 16GB) Audio Card | Realtek ALC283 dGPU | NVIDIA 820M (Not supported on MacOS)
+SATA Drive | SSD Kingston UV400 960GB (For a better installation) IDE Driver | HDD Western Digital WD10SPZX (OPTIONAL: Needed for backup all your files) RAM | Hynix DDR3 16GB (4GB is little for MacOS, you can expand it 'till 16GB) Audio Card | Realtek ALC283 (From E5-471G) dGPU | NVIDIA 820M (Not supported on MacOS)
 WLAN Card | Intel Dual Band AC 3160
 Ethernet | Realtek RTL8111